shivam6862/Pet-Classify-Hub/README.md

 ## Overview

 Pet Classify Hub is an application designed for classifying images of pets, specifically cats and dogs.
 This project utilizes a user-friendly web interface built with Next.js for the frontend and a backend server powered by Flask.
-The classification models are implemented using TensorFlow, including both Artificial Neural Network (ANN) and Convolutional Neural Network (CNN) models.
+The classification models are implemented using TensorFlow, Convolutional Neural Network (CNN) models.

 ## Features